 3.5 Selection: Change in gene- and genotype frequencies, and effect of population size

-In all cells with initial values you can put data (green and/or yellow fields)
+In all cells with initial values you can put data

-Click the Calculate button.
+Click the Evaluate button.
 Put the fitness of the genotypes (relative or numbers) and you can run one generation at the time by pressing the button +1 generation!, or you can get a graph over gene frequency changes over 60 generations by pressing the Run button.
 The corresponding data you can extract over the clip board in the lower left window.

 If you define population size (pop. size) you can simulate random changes in gene frequencies over time.